MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-2.md

-## API and data structure changes

-### New APIs and data structures
+## New APIs and data structures

-The following APIs and data structures are new in NetAdapterCx 1.1.
+The following APIs and data structures are new in NetAdapterCx 1.2.
 They are grouped according to the new feature they support.

-#### Packet extensions
+### Packet extensions

 - NetPacketExtension
 - NET_PACKET_EXTENSION